mimblewimble/grin/doc/pow/pow.md

 of nodes, you increase the probability that a solution exists.
 With a few more edges added to the graph above, a cycle of length 4 has appeared from 0-5-4-1-0, and the graph has a solution.

-Thus, modifying the ratio M/N changes the number of expected occurrences of a cycle within a randomly generated graph.
+Thus, modifying the ratio M/N changes the number of expected occurrences of a cycle for a graph with randomly generated edges.

 For a small graph such as the one above, determining whether a cycle of a certain length exists is trivial.
 But as the graphs get larger, detecting such cycles becomes more difficult.
 For instance,